hotdaamn/asuswrt-merlin-wiki/Installing-Deluge-through-Entware.md

 This tutorial is based on the "Installing Transmission through Entware" tutorial by TeHashX.
-I have tested it on my AC68U, but assume it will work just as well on other Entware enabled routers running Asuswrt-Merlin.
+I have tested it on my AC68U, but assume it will work just as well on other Entware enabled ARM routers running Asuswrt-Merlin.

 ## Introduction
 Deluge is a BitTorrent client written in Python.
 It is free, open source software and aims to be a lightweight, secure, feature-rich client.